 It is the policy of Marquette University, the College of Health Sciences, and the Department of Physical Therapy to provide reasonable accommodation to qualified applicants/students with a disability so they can fulfill required tasks and technical standards.
-Guidelines are provided by the Americans With Disability Act.
+Guidelines are provided by the Americans with Disability Act.
 In accord with this Act, the reasonableness of a requested accommodation must be determined on an individual basis.
 To make this determination about reasonable accommodation(s) requires interaction that the applicant must initiate.
-The process starts with the student making contact with the University's Office of Disability Services, Ms. Heidi Potrykus (414) 288-1645; Heidi.potrykus@marquette.edu.
-The Coordinator then contacts the Department of Physical Therapy and discusses needs and options.
-The student, the Coordinator, and the relevant faculty members together formulate reasonable accommodation solutions.
+The process starts with the student making contact with the University's Office of Disability Services, Ms. Lauren Accola (414) 288-1645; lauren.accola@marquette.edu.
+The coordinator then contacts the Department of Physical Therapy and discusses needs and options.
+The student, the coordinator, and the relevant faculty members together formulate reasonable accommodation solutions.

 The building in which the Department of Physical Therapy is housed is accessible to those who use wheelchairs.
-Handicapped parking, restroom stalls and drinking fountains are also accessible for wheelchair use.
+Handicapped parking and restroom stalls re also accessible for wheelchair use.

 By the end of the educational preparatory experiences all students must be able to carry out the basic duties of a generalist physical therapist with or without reasonable accommodation(s).
-A generalist physical therapist is one who is capable of treating patients across the life-span.
+A generalist physical therapist is one who is capable of treating patients across the lifespan.
 A physical therapist graduate is a recognized practitioner of choice to whom consumers have direct access for diagnosis of, interventions for, and prevention of impairments, functional limitations, and disabilities related to movement, function, and health.